Sprint ⬥ Friday 18th April 2025

 Terrain & Mapping Notes

 Sheffield also has much construction work underway into 2025.
-The event map will be as up-to-date as possible.
+The event map will be as up to date as possible.

 Otherwise this is a typical urban area with roads, paths, open spaces, steps and multi-level areas.
 There is much street furniture, such as flower pots, defibrillators, benches and signs, with only the larger more significant features individually mapped.
 Roads are shown with pavements, which may include cycle lanes where they are significant.
 There are significant slopes in Sheffield and where buildings and car parks have been built into slopes the contours reflect the relief of the running surface, so if the running surface is flat there are no contours.